 Price: Free (paid “pro” version available)

 These apps will help enhance the photos you take with your smartphone’s camera.
-And one of them, Camera+ 2, can help capture better images as well.
-If you don’t have powerful photo editing software on your desktop computer, these apps let you spruce up photos that were taken with a different camera once they're saved onto a smartphone or tablet.
-Features are limited in the free versions, however, you could always pay a nominal price to upgrade to the pro versions if you anticipate getting a lot of use out of these photo editing apps.
+And one of them, Camera+ 2, can help capture better images.
+If you don’t have powerful photo editing software on your desktop computer, these apps let you spruce up photos taken with a different camera once they're saved onto a smartphone or tablet.
+Features are limited in the free versions; however, you could always pay a nominal price to upgrade to the pro versions if you anticipate getting used to these photo editing apps.

 How to Create the Best Apartment Photos

 Proper lighting is key to showing off your apartment.
 Take your photos during the day when natural light is plentiful.
 Turn on all the lights and open the curtains or blinds.
 Keep in mind that most digital cameras adjust to the brightest light in the room, darkening the rest of the image.
 Counteract this effect by focusing the camera away from the windows to create a balanced image.

 Shooting into a corner will give your photo a sense of scale and dimensionality.
 While photographing a blank wall head-on will make the space feel cramped, including a corner, the ceiling, and the floor will give renters a better sense of the space.

 Stage the apartment as if you were about to show it to a potential tenant.
 A photo of an unmade bed, construction work, or dirty laundry appears sloppy.
 Minimizing visual distractions will allow your apartment’s best features to shine through.